 Let’s take a look at best practices for pivoting your retail experiences to digital — and how brands are already tackling traffic challenges head-on.

 As the new norm of social distancing sets in, we’re beginning to see the economic effects of this pandemic.
 Experts predict real global GDP could contract as much as 1% around the world, and all avenues of business will feel the pinch.
 As a result, consumers will likely need new and innovative ways to pay for purchases.

 Companies can help by multiplying loyalty offerings, issuing gift card expiration extensions, and rolling out longer payment cycles.
 For instance, Canadian car companies including Fiat Chrysler Automobiles Canada, Nissan Canada and Mitsubishi are debuting loan relief, payment rescheduling and in some cases 90-day payment deferrals during the pandemic.

-If payment flexibility isn’t an option though, there are other ways to offer relief:
+If payment flexibility isn’t an option, here are other ways to offer relief:

 Follow companies like Swiss Chalet’s lead and connect commerce and service so customers can place orders by phone as well as online and arrange for contactless delivery.
 This is especially relevant for consumers who may want to discuss purchases before buying but are unable to go into a store.

 Now with an all-digital customer base, retailers can no longer rely on tried-and-true physical experiences.
 This is the time to use your entire workforce to think in new ways about connecting with customers.

-Here are three ways to engage beyond your four walls:
+Here are three other ways to engage beyond your four walls:

 Beyond monetary donations, companies are using their pre-COVID assets to assist during the pandemic.
 Here are three examples of how companies are contributing more than money right now:

 Use specialized technologies for charity.
 Corby Spirit & Wine, Top Shelf, Dillons and other distilleries are now making hand sanitizer.